LinuxMatt/IronGrip/README.md

 Build dependencies
 ------------------
 First of all, you will need the 'GNU toolchain' to build the project (gcc, make, autotools...).
-To compile the source, you may also need the -dev or -devel versions of GTK+ and libcddb.
+To compile the source, you may also need the -dev or -devel version of GTK+.
-On Ubuntu, these packages are called libgtk2.0-dev and libcddb2-dev.
+On Ubuntu, this package is called libgtk2.0-dev.
 - sudo apt-get install automake
 - sudo apt-get install intltool
 - sudo apt-get install libgtk2.0-dev